yanxi-chen/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `auxiliary_models`: Additional models used for custom workflows.
 - `eval_interval`: Interval (in steps) for evaluating the model.
 - `eval_on_startup`: Whether to evaluate the model on startup.
 More precisely, at step 0 with the original model, so it will not be triggered when restarting.
+- `over_rollout`: [Experimental] Configurations for over-rollout mechanism, which allows the explorer to proceed with fewer tasks than the full batch size.
+It effectively increases throughput in scenarios where some tasks take significantly longer to complete than others.
+Only applicable when dynamic synchronization (`synchronizer.sync_style` is not `fixed`) is used.
+  - `ratio`: Explorer will only wait for `(1 - ratio) * batch_size` of tasks at each step.
+Default is `0.0`, meaning waiting for all tasks.
+  - `wait_after_min`: After reaching the minimum task threshold, wait for this many seconds before proceeding.
+Default is `30.0` seconds.
+- `dynamic_timeout`: [Experimental] Configurations for dynamic timeout mechanism, which adjusts the timeout for each task based on the average time taken for successful tasks.
+  - `enable`: Whether to enable dynamic timeout.
+Default is `false`.
+  - `ratio`: The timeout for each task is dynamically set to `average_time_per_success_task * ratio`.
+Default is `3.0`.

 ---